-The Surf Inlet Power Company Limited hereby gives notice that it has under Section 7 of said act deposited with the Minister of Public Works at Ottawa and in the office of the District Registrar of the Land Registry District at Prince Rupert, B. C., description of the site and the plans of wharves and power house proposed to be built at the head of Surf Inlet, Princess Royal Island, in front of Lot 40.
-Range 4, Coast District, B. C.

-And take notice that after the expiration of one month from the date of the first publication of this notice the Surf Inlet |-Power Company Limited will, under Section 7 of the said Act, apply to the Minister of Public Works, at his office in the City of Ottawa, for approval of the said site and plans and for leave to construct the said wharves and power house.
-Dated at Vancouver, B. C., this 29th day of May, 1916.
+TION ACT The Surf Inlet Power Company Limited hereby gives notice that it has under Secister of Public Works at Ottawa and in the office of the District Registrar of the Land Registry District at Prince Rupert, B. C., In this mutual confidence, so a description of the site and the plans of wharves and power house proposed to Coast District, B. C. And take notice that after the expiration of one month from the date of the first publication of this notice the Surf Inlet said site and plans and for leave to construct the said wharves and power house.
+Dated at Vancouver, B. C., this 29th] R. S. C. CAP.
+115.